Ready to perform a laser-targeted attack on your weight loss goals? Here’s a detailed look at the best Air Bikes for home gyms.

 Is an air bike better than a stationary bike?

 First, they engage the upper body in a way that stationary bikes do not.
 Building anaerobic and aerobic capacity in the upper body is typically limited to exercises like boxing or battle ropes.
+But because the air bike is essentially an upper body erg and a stationary bike, you get a truly full-body workout.

 (“Stress” is being used in a positive manner, in this case.)